 D. Ethical Advantages of the Plural Question in Organizational Consultation

-E. Ethical Advantages of the Plural Question in Agency & Institutional Settings
+E. Ethical Advantages of the Plural Question in Agency & Educational Settings

 F. Ethical Advantages of the Plural Question in Court-Related Cases

 G. Ethical Advantages of the Plural Question in Coaching Relationships

 A. Managed Care Contracts

 IV.
 CASE EXAMPLES: USING THE PLURAL QUESTION IN INFORMED CONSENT CONVERSATION

 A. Adult Therapy in a Case Involving Managed Care